jasonalexander-ja/MiniPOV3/readme.md

 ### Building

+So far, this setp only works on Windows, for Mac/Linux, you will have to upload an existing hex file.

 Open this repository in a command line, with make and WinAVR installed, run `make mypov.hex`, this will compile your code to the file `mypov.hex`.